captian-india/chat-app-java-swing/README.md

 # Chat-app-Java
-Chat application supporting direct, group chat with file transfer and database
+Full duplex text and file transfer app using Java Swing and Socket programming